 In 2003, the Council entered into an agreement with Unisys to enhance the methods and systems used to collect, validate, process, and distribute Call Report information used by member organizations, and to store this information in the CDR.
 The CDR was placed into service in October 2005.
-At that time, the Council began depreciating the CDR on a straight-line basis over its estimated useful life of 63 months.
-In 2009, the Council reevaluated the useful life of the CDR and decided to extend its estimated useful life by an additional 36 months based on enhanced functionality of the software.
-In 2013, the Council again reevaluated the useful life of the CDR and decided to extend its estimated useful life by an additional 12 months to December 31, 2014.
-In 2014, the Council added additional enhancements of \$688,281 and extended the useful life of the asset, including the enhancements, for an additional 56 months.
-The Council similarly extended the period of the associated deferred revenue.
-The CDR asset value is \$21,839,856 and is fully depreciated.
+Since 2005, the CDR has undergone several enhancements which extended its useful life.
+As December 31, 2022, the CDR asset value is \$21,839,856 and is fully depreciated.
 The Council also pays for hosting and maintenance expenses for the CDR and recognizes the associated revenue from members.

 CDR Financial Activity - The Council is funding the project by billing the three participating Council member agencies (FRB, FDIC, and OCC).
-The accounts payable and accrued liabilities related to the CDR is \$281,000 and \$270,000 as of December 31, 2021 and 2020, respectively.
+The accounts payable and accrued liabilities related to the CDR is \$263,000 and \$281,000 as of December 31, 2022 and 2021, respectively.